-Applicants that have not received a DCEO WIA/WIOA grant prior to this RFA are subject to a Pre-Award Survey to be conducted by DCEO fiscal monitors.
+Applicants that have not received a Decpartment of Commerce WIOA grant prior to this RFA are subject to a Pre-Award Survey to be conducted by the Department of Commerce fiscal monitors.
 The survey will be completed prior to the grant being issued.
 The purpose of the review is to establish confidence the organization has a sound fiscal system established.

-G. Monitoring - Fiscal and Programmatic:
+G. Monitoring: